 - You apply online when the job is open.

 - Any felony convictions as a juvenile or an adult.

 - Some misdemeanor and gross misdemeanor convictions.

 - Please see Minnesota POST License Requirements and rejection criteria.

-If I have a background check done with another agency, will Minneapolis Police Department still do a background check?
+I had a background check done with another agency; does Minneapolis Police Department still do a background check?

-Will I be paid more money if I have a four-year degree?
+Am I paid more money if I have a four-year degree?

 What shifts do officers work?

 - Officers work mainly 10 hour shifts while on patrol assignment.

 How are police officer work schedules and assignments determined?